AliceWonderMiscreations/FlossWoff2/doc/FONT_INSTALL.md

 Font Installation
 =================

+This page is for those running this font server themselves.
+If you are using my fonts.trippyid.com service, pless see NoTyEtWrItTeN.

 The fonts that come bundled with this git repository are a very limited set of very commonly used fonts.
 They exist primarily for the purpose of allowing a ‘vanilla’ WordPress install with nothing added except for the `AWMFontBuilder`